FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 Guided in part by the evidence of ocean distributions of proteins from *Prochlorococcus* we set up a matrix of photoperiods, PAR, spectral bands, and [O~2~] to approximate current, and potential future, latitudinal, depth and seasonal niches for *Prochlorococcus* strains.
+While we implemented measures to minimize the shock to cultures from exposure to experimental growth conditions by inoculating them the day before the experiment began and employing a sinusoidal photoperiod with a gradual increase in PAR exposure, we acknowledge that cells typically need multiple generations to acclimate to new growth conditions [@mooreCulturingMarineCyanobacterium2007].
 As mentioned, growth under red light could prove mechanistically informative [@murphyPhotoinactivationPhotosystemII2017] to factors limiting *Prochlorococcus* growth, we therefore included the red